Ariel Szekely

 Bio

-I'm currently a sixth year Computer Science Ph.D. candidate in the PDOS group at MIT, supported by an MIT Lemelson Presidential Fellowship and an NSF Graduate Research Fellowship.
+I recently completed my Computer Science Ph.D. in the PDOS group at MIT, where I was supported by an MIT Lemelson Presidential Fellowship and an NSF Graduate Research Fellowship.
 I like to hack on Distributed Systems and Operating Systems.
 Generally, I am interested in making cloud computing more efficient, and making cloud applications easier to program.

 Previously, I was an undergraduate student in the Turing Scholars Honors Program at the University of Texas at Austin.
 During my time there, I was fortunate to do some work on GPU timing side-channels and accelerator virtualization for OS kernels under the superb guidance of Emmett Witchel and Christopher J Rossbach.